McCollum High School

 Dillard McCollum High School is a public high school in San Antonio, Texas in the Harlandale Independent School District.
 It is classified as a 5A school by the University Interscholastic League (UIL).
 During 20222023, McCollum High School had an enrollment of 1,494 students and a student to teacher ratio of 14.13.
-The school received an overall rating of "C" and earned a distinction for Postsecondary Readiness from the Texas Education Agency for the 20212022 school year.
+The school received an overall rating of "C" from the Texas Education Agency for the 20242025 school year.

 History

 The school was named in honor of Dillard McCollum, who served in the community as a student, teacher, principal, and superintendent for twenty years.

 Frontier Bowl

 The annual Frontier Bowl is one of the oldest and fiercest high school football rivalry games.
 It pits the Harlandale High School Indians against the McCollum High School Cowboys at Memorial Stadium.
 The match-up has a 50-year history.